 FaceQualityEstimator you can estimate the quality of a captured face using

 FaceQualityEstimator.estimateQuality.
-This results in a real number (the greater it is, the higher the quality), which aggregates sample usability for face recognition.
+This results in a real number (the greater the number, the higher the quality), which aggregates sample usability for face recognition.
 See the example of using the

 FaceQualityEstimator in demo.cpp.

 The main purpose of liveness estimation is to prevent spoofing attacks (using a photo of a person instead of a real face).
-Currently, you can estimate liveness in one of three ways - by processing a depth map, by processing an IR image or by processing an RGB image from your camera.
+Currently, you can estimate liveness in three ways - by processing a depth map, by processing an IR image or by processing an RGB image from your camera.
 You can also estimate liveness using the Active Liveness, which presupposes that a user has to perform a sequence of certain actions.

-To estimate liveness with a depth map, you should create the
+To estimate liveness with a depth map, create the

 DepthLivenessEstimator object using